garris/superSimpleExpressServer/README.md

 `npm start [</path/to/web/root>]`

 ###Default path
-Default path is `./static` relative to the current working directory.
+Default path is your current working directory.
 Override by passing an optional path to your desired web root directory.

 ###Default ports
 Default ports are `3000` (http) and `3001` (https).
 These can be changed in `index.js`.